jimmoores/quandl4j/README.md

 add a `Request` argument to each method.
 The argument is provided to allow request data to be incorporated into the result (e.g. to give a descriptive title for a table).
 You can safely ignore this value though.
 A quick-and-dirty fix is to simply wrap your existing `RESTDataProvider` in an instance of `LegacyRESTDataProviderAdapter`.

+### Documentation
+An addition to the tutorial, there is extra documentation at the package and class level within the [JavaDocs, which are hosted in GitHub Pages](http://jimmoores.github.io/quandl4j/apidocs).

 ### Roadmap
 Some future plans for incorporation include: